An Interview with Amy Letts, by Jennifer “Scraps” Walker that first appeared in the August, 2012, issue of Self Publisher! Magazine.

 SP!: I’ve spoken to many comics creators who were inspired by webcomics to create their own, only to find that they no longer have the time to read the comics that inspired them in the first place!
 Do you find yourself falling into that habit?

-Letts: That’s somewhat true, however I have always been quite selective about what comics I read and have not been in the habit of checking back daily.
+Letts: That’s somewhat true, however I have always been quite selective about what comics I read and have not been in the habit of checking back daily computer image games full versions for free.
 My preferred reading style is to check on them every now and then and do a bit of a stint, so the comics have to work when read back-to-back.

 SP!: What makes a comic (print or web) worth carving out the time to read when you’re already so busy?